Jim Fuller, Adam Halpern

 The firm's transactional subgroup provides tax advice to a broad group of clients, including financial institutions, multinational corporations and investment funds.
 The advice covers the taxation of domestic and cross-border issues at the national, state and local tax level.

 This year the firm has assisted BHP Billiton in a tax dispute with the IRS relating to abandonment losses.
 It also assisted EOG Resources in a tax dispute relating to the alternative minimum tax preference for intangible drilling costs.

 A key member in the firm is Shawn O'Brien, who is based in Houston.

-McDermott Will & Emery has an interdisciplinary team comprising economists and accountants with in-depth experience in transfer pricing planning, documentation and controversy matters.
+McDermott Will & Emery has an interdisciplinary team with in-depth experience in transfer pricing planning, documentation and controversy matters.